peteroupc/html3dutil/doc/extras_evaluators.SurfaceOfRevolution.md

 #### Parameters

-* `curve` (Type: Object)<br>A curve evaluator object that describes a 2-dimensional curve to rotate about the axis of rotation, as specified in the "axis" parameter.
+* `curve` (Type: Object)<br>A <a href="Curve.md">curve evaluator object</a> that describes a 2-dimensional curve to rotate about the axis of rotation, as specified in the "axis" parameter.
 The curve's X coordinates correspond to elevation, and its Y coordinates correspond to radius.

  If the curve function draws a curve that goes both above and below the axis of rotation, such as a circle or ellipse, the V coordinates given in _minval_ and _maxval_ must restrict the curve definition to no more than half of the curve.
 * `minval` (Type: number)<br>Smallest V coordinate.